Teacher burnout is a real thing.

 Passionate, educated teachers give everything they have.

-Teachers give everything to their schools; towards improving data, test scores,
+Teachers give everything to their schools; towards improving data, and test scores,

 and towards trying to be the perfect educator in a world full of beautiful,